 This game is not a masterpiece — it is the bare minimum.
 Its attention to detail with regard to its atmosphere and its narrative is not, in and of itself, a glorious feast: it is the very least we should expect from now on.

 I have said before that “Each work of expression humankind creates will sit at the bottom of a gazed-down-upon canyon for centuries to come, as messages from the past.”
-BioShock will, I’m afraid, for the futuristic alien-robots that eventually come to earth and sift through the nuclear wreckage, most likely be virtually indistinguishable from those 1990s short-film monsterpieces about dudes driving a mine cart into a volcano full of dinosaurs, where the chairs tilted left and right and fans blew your hair back.
+BioShock will, I’m afraid, for the futuristic alien-robots that eventually come to earth to sift through the nuclear wreckage, most likely be virtually indistinguishable from those 1990s short-film monsterpieces about dudes driving a mine cart into a volcano full of dinosaurs, where the theater chairs tilted left and right and fans blew your hair back and eyes dry.

 To explain it simply, without re-referencing the game’s core wallpaper themettes of Ayn Rand, Art Deco, and beautiful triumphant jazz music, here is a description of BioShock‘s story: a man is flying over the ocean in a plane.
 The plane crashes.
 He survives.
 He swims toward a monolithic structure.
 He goes inside.
 Without questioning why, he boards a deep-sea-diving vessel, and finds himself in an underwater “utopia” built years before by scholars, artists, and philosophers who found the then-modern society not suited to their ideals.
 Upon entering the city, he discovers it has been destroyed, and is currently teeming with drugged-out brain-thirsty genetic psycho-freaks.
 A man contacts the hero via short-wave radio, and offers guidance.
 He wants the hero to save his family, and himself, and help the last few sane survivors of this nightmare get to the surface and go back to the society that they had once seen fit to leave.

 Of course, between point A and point B, there’s going to be a whole lot of psycho-freak smashing.
 “That sounds good”, says the entertainment connoisseur.
 “That sounds plausible”, says the literati.
-“That sounds fucking bad-ass“, says the gamer.
+“That sounds hecking bad-butt“, says the gamer.